johnpaulbrg/Visit-Scotland-Technical-Challenge/README.md

 ```

 ### Postman Setup Tips
-- Set Content-Type: application/json in headers.
+- Set Content-Type: application/json in headers
-- Use raw JSON body for POST / DELETE with payload.
+- Use raw JSON body for POST / DELETE with payload
-- Save common requests as Postman collections for reuse.
+- Save common requests as Postman collections for reuse

 ---
 ## Getting Started